moyamartin/bms_documentation/README.md

 ## Referencing

-If you find this documentation, please let us know (@moyamartin, @fededc83,
-@lusho2206) and cite this work using:
+If you find this project interesting or useful for your work, please let us know (@moyamartin, @fededc83, @lusho2206) and cite this work using:

 ```
 @article {